 - Uncovering and addressing the emotional issues that addiction was helping suppress.

-- Learning how to be happier and more peaceful and what I can do to stabilise myself when challenging emotions arise.
+- Learning how to be happier and more peaceful and learning what I can do to stabilise myself when challenging emotions arise.

 - A social environment that is understanding and supportive of both recovery and of the person as a human being – feeling accepted “just as I am”.